drewm27/speakerrankings/boombox-size-pages/Bumpboxx+Flare+6.md

 share-description: "The Bumpboxx Flare 6 ranks #54 out of 70 total Boombox Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Bumpboxx Flare 6 ranks #54 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
+The Bumpboxx Flare 6 ranks #54 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #54 Bumpboxx Flare 6: $300
 - Positives: It can get pretty loud